 But by starting with who, you take time first to understand not only who your target users are, but also what problems they are facing.
 As a result, you’re more likely to create features that will add value to your users’ lives and deeply resonate with the problems they face on a daily basis.

 However, there’s also another, less obvious advantage.
-By first focusing your efforts on developing a deep understanding for who your users are and the problems that they face, you increase the likelihood that you’ll also identify additional opportunities to solve similar problems for those same users in the future.
+By first focusing your efforts on developing a deep understanding of who your users are and the problems that they face, you increase the likelihood that you’ll also identify additional opportunities to solve similar problems for those same users in the future.
 Not only does this better position your product to become more entrenched in your users’ daily lives, but it also enables you to grow your product by offering more capabilities to your current user base rather than forcing you to continuously identify new types of users and problems to solve.